apomarn/WeDo/README.md

 ![enter image description here](https://i.imgur.com/jb5AKwR.png)

-the project has much more screens that you can see by trying it by yourself in [wedo.anghypomar.com](http://wedo.anghypomar.com)
+the project has much more screens that you can see in here, so try it by yourself in [wedo.anghypomar.com](http://wedo.anghypomar.com)

 ## Technologies: